"

 Causal inferences aim to determine whether one variable causes changes in another.
 These inferences are most often associated with experimental or quasi-experimental research designs, where researchers attempt to isolate the effect of an independent variable on a dependent variable.
 Drawing valid causal inferences requires strong internal validity, control of confounding variables, and, ideally, random assignment.

 Each type of inference serves a distinct purpose.
-Descriptive inferences provide a snapshot of current conditions, predictive inferences support decision-making about future outcomes, and causal inferences help researchers understand the underlying mechanisms driving change.
+Descriptive inferences provide a snapshot of current conditions, relational inferences examine how variables differ or relate to one another, and causal inferences help researchers understand the mechanisms that produce change.

 In quantitative research, significance refers to the likelihood that the results observed in a sample are not due to chance alone.
 When conducting a statistical test, researchers evaluate a null hypothesis (e.g., the assumption that there is no effect or relationship between the variables being studied).
 The p-value (probability value) measures the strength of evidence against this null hypothesis.
 A smaller p-value indicates stronger evidence that the observed results are unlikely to have occurred by chance.